 Any data which need not be altered are stored in ROM.
-ROM includes those programs which run on booting of the system (know as a bootstrap program that initializes OS) along with data like algorithm required by OS.
+ROM includes those programs which run on booting of the system (known as a bootstrap program that initializes OS) along with data like algorithm required by OS.
 Anything stored in ROM cannot be altered or changed.

 Types of ROM: